Codecademy/docs/content/c-sharp/concepts/strings/terms/split/split.md

 ---
 Title: '.Split()'
-Description: 'Used to break string into substrings by specifying a delimeter.'
+Description: 'Divides a string into an array of substrings based on specified delimeter(s).'
 Subjects:
   - 'Computer Science'
 Tags: